Klansman convicted in 'Mississippi Burning' case dies in prison

 (CNN)A Klansman found guilty for his role in the 1964 Freedom Summer killings of three civil rights workers has died in prison, according to the Mississippi Department of Corrections.

-Edgar Ray Killen, a part-time Baptist minister and the plot leader, was convicted of three counts of manslaughter nearly 13 years ago in Mississippi and imprisoned.
+Edgar Ray Killen, a part-time Baptist minister and the plot leader, was convicted of three counts of manslaughter nearly 13 years ago.

 Killen, who would have turned 93 on January 17, was pronounced dead Thursday night at the hospital of the Mississippi State Penitentiary, the department said.
 The cause and manner of death are pending an autopsy.
 However, no foul play is suspected, it said.

-Note: Correction: An earlier version of this story incorrectly gave the time frame of the case being closed.
-It was closed in June 2016.